julianmfx/julianmfx/README.md

   <img src="images/dbt-logo.png" height=36"/>
 </p>

-## Do you have any idea we can work on together 🤝?
+## Do you have any ideas we could work on together 🤝?

 <div align="left">